code-dot-org/code-dot-org/SETUP.md

 ## Overview

-1. Clone the repo, which also may take a while.
-    - The simplest option is to clone via SSH with: `git clone git@github.com:code-dot-org/code-dot-org.git`
-    - The fastest option is to clone via HTTP with: `git clone https://github.com/code-dot-org/code-dot-org.git`.
-Although faster than SSH, this option requires you to reauthenticate every time you want to update.
-You will therefore probably want to switch to SSH after the initial clone with `git remote set-url origin git@github.com:code-dot-org/code-dot-org.git`

-1. `cd code-dot-org`

 1. Request and Configure AWS access (code.org staff) or configure local secrets (open source contributors).
 See [Configure AWS Access or Secrets](#configure-aws-access-or-secrets) below.
 This step is not required until rake is first run below, but staff may wish to submit the request first so its ready when rake is.
     <details>
       <summary>Troubleshoot: wrong version of ruby</summary>